juju/docs/src/en/help-oracle.md

 launch a test deployment on Oracle's Compute.

 !!!
 Note:
-	Oracle support is currently in the latest [Juju 2.2 beta][jujubeta] release and is experimental.
+	Oracle support is currently in the latest [Juju 2.2 release candidate][jujubeta] and is experimental.
 Both the Juju and Oracle teams are working to improve the user experience.

 ## Images